-Also these are pretty much fact utility pants – they come with a hammer loop, just in case you need to carry your hammer with you and you have no hands.
+Also, these are pretty much fact utility pants – they come with a hammer loop, just in case you need to carry your hammer with you and you have no hands.

-Do overalls count as comfortable pants?
-Of course they do.
-The best part about vintage Levi’s is that they’re usually already been worn in (by a previous owner or by the manufacturer) so all the hard work has been done for you, so you get all the comfort without having to do the breaking in.
+The reason they’re a top pick is that vintage Levi’s are usually already worn in (by a previous owner or by the manufacturer).
+That means all the hard work has been done for you, so you get all the comfort without having to do the breaking in.

 The secret to a good pair of comfortable hard pants that wear like your favourite pair of trackies is in the waistband.
 A sneaky elasticated waistband is the difference between feeling like you’re in a pair of leg prisons and wearing pants that’ll be kind after a large lunch.
-The baggy jeans from Zara feature that sneaky extra stretch in the bag-top vibe here, and I’m all about it.
+The baggy jeans from Cotton On feature that sneaky extra stretch in the bag-top vibe here, and I’m all about it.

-There’s a reason why they’re the originals, and why my workmate Jordan literally lives in his.
+There’s a reason why they’re the originals and why my workmate literally lives in his.
 Dickies have come right back around from being those insanely long shorts that skaters wore in the early 00s (with a pair of crew socks so there was an inch of skin showing between the two).
 Now I see people all over Melbourne wearing these, and it 100% makes me want to get a pair too, they just look so comfy.

 Though you can only buy these at the Dejour Jeans shop in Brunswick in Melbourne’s inner north, making the trip there to pick up a pair of jeans (or two) that are literally tailored to your body is well worth it.
 I usually go for the $55 super high-waisted skinny jeans and get the cuffs cut right up so they fit my tiny legs, and they fit like a glove after a little bit of wearing in.

-All the styles for all genders are comfortable as hell, and it’s a real gamechanger to get a pair of hard pants tailored to you.
+All the styles for all genders are comfortable as hell, and it’s a real game-changer to get a pair of hard pants tailored to you.